 - Windows PC (Primary Machine)

 Introduction and Setup

 At least 2 machines are needed to operate spacedesk.
 These machines must be connected via a Local Area Network (e.g. Ethernet or Wireless) supporting TCP/IP network protocol.
-Each one of the two machines is running a different spacedesk software:
+Each one of the two machines is running its own kind of spacedesk software:

-1. The Primary Machine is a Windows PC, laptop or Surface Pro tablet.
-It runs the spacedesk DRIVER software.
+1. The Primary Machine runs the spacedesk DRIVER software.
 It includes network display server software and display device drivers.
 This allows to extend or duplicate the Windows Desktop to the screen of another machine over the network.

-2. The Secondary Machine runs spacedesk VIEWER program which acts as the secondary display.
+2. The Secondary Machine runs spacedesk VIEWER software which acts as the secondary display.
 It can be one (or multiple) of the following:

 Primary Windows Machine (network display server)

-The spacedesk server runs a Windows service and the WDDM Display Driver which is visible to Windows just as additional virtual display monitors on the primary video card (Windows 8.1) or on an own separate virtual graphics adapter (Windows 10).
+The spacedesk server runs a Windows service and the WDDM Display Driver which is visible to Windows just as an own separate virtual graphics adapter (Windows 10) or as additional virtual display monitors on the primary graphics adapter (Windows 8.1).
 These additional virtual displays can mirror the main screen or extend the Windows Desktop. spacedesk DRIVER software is capturing their screen content, compressing it and transmitting it over the LAN (Local Area Network) to the spacedesk VIEWERs.

 Secondary Machine or Device (network display client)